Gomah/nuxt-graphql-request/README.md

 ## [FAQ](https://github.com/prisma-labs/graphql-request/blob/master/README.md#faq)

+#### Why use `nuxt-graphql-request` over `@nuxtjs/apollo`?

+Don't get me wrong, Apollo Client is great and well maintained by the vue / nuxt community, I used Apollo Client for 18months before switching to graphql-request.

+However, as I am obsessed with performances, Apollo Client doesn't work for me at all:

+- I don't need another state management as the Vue ecosystem is enough (Vuex & Persisted data).
+- I don't need an extra ~120kb parsed in my app for fetching my data.
+- I don't need subscriptions as I use pusher.com, there are also alternatives for a WS client: [http://github.com/lunchboxer/graphql-subscriptions-client](http://github.com/lunchboxer/graphql-subscriptions-client)

+#### Why do I have to install `graphql`?

+`graphql-request` uses a TypeScript type from the `graphql` package such that if you are using TypeScript to build your project and you are using `graphql-request` but don't have `graphql` installed TypeScript build will fail.
+Details [here](https://github.com/prisma-labs/graphql-request/pull/183#discussion_r464453076).
+If you are a JS user then you do not technically need to install `graphql`.
+However if you use an IDE that picks up TS types even for JS (like VSCode) then its still in your interest to install `graphql` so that you can benefit from enhanced type safety during development.

+#### Do I need to wrap my GraphQL documents inside the `gql` template exported by `graphql-request`?

+No. It is there for convenience so that you can get the tooling support like prettier formatting and IDE syntax highlighting.
+You can use `gql` from `graphql-tag` if you need it for some reason too.

 ### What's the difference between `graphql-request`, Apollo and Relay?

 `graphql-request` is the most minimal and simplest to use GraphQL client.
 It's perfect for small scripts or simple apps.